 1 point for mount position (held for 3 seconds).

-*Back mount and mount points can only be score once each per match.
+*Back mount and full mount points can each be scored only once each per match.

-Pins are scored when the top player has immobilized his opponent with torso to torso
+Pins are scored when the top wrestler has immobilized his opponent with torso to

 1 point will be awarded for a 10-